AlexBieg/LocationTagger/readme.md

 3. #### Individual Tag Screen
 This screen contains the same information as the Create New Tag screen, but in a format better suited for reading.
 It also includes a share button so that users can easily let others know about events.

+4. #### User's Tag List Screen
+This screen contains a list of tags that the current user created, so that user is able to see the history of their own tags.